 These strategies are fairly straightforward, so let's take a look at what you can do to maximize your chances.

 Strategy For The Main Game - Against The Dealer 3 Card Poker Strategy

 The basic strategy here pretty much makes the basis of a 3 Card betting system.
 Optimum player strategy against the dealer is to make the play or raise wager with Queen-6-4 or better and fold with anything lower, though the simpler strategy of playing queens or higher will give similar results.
 In fact, the dealer himself plays with the latter strategy of those two.
 This has been proven by a computer program which analysed all potential combinations of a players hand (22,100) against all combinations of the dealers cards (18,424).

 • Queen high, when your second highest card is a 7 or higher

 • Queen high, when your second card is a 6 and your third card is a 4 or higher

-Of course, only playing those higher hands means folding all others, so you need to be patient and prepared to let a number of hands pass by without playing.
+Of course, only playing bets made with those higher hands means folding all others, so you need to be patient and prepared to let a number of hands pass by without playing.
 If you don't do this, the casino edge rises to around 7.65% from about 3.37 % with the optimal strategy.